ashleighdevito/ML-unsupervised-challenge/README.md

 Final dimensions are reduced to two through a t_SNE, which are then plotted to investigate if there are clusters.

-A cluster analysis is then perfoemed by plotting an elbow plot to determine an optimal number of clusters using k-Means.
+A cluster analysis is then performed by plotting an elbow plot to determine an optimal number of clusters using k-Means.

+Results indicate it is impractical to categorize the various types of cryptocurrency.